Manufacturing Processes and Competitive Advantage in a Savage Defense Export Market

 As a result, more companies are actively investigating how the suite of technologies frequently associated with the Fourth Industrial Revolution—robotics, digitization technologies, 3-D printing, machine learning, big data analytics, among others—can support step-changes in their manufacturing processes.
 Indeed, many companies have already incorporated some of these technologies in material ways.

-3-D printed parts are being included in some of the most advanced platforms and systems in the world, including the F-35 fifth generation fighter.
-In 2013, China’s AVIC Laser showed off what it claimed to be the world’s largest 3-D printed titanium aircraft partused in the J-15 fighter jet as well as China’s domestically developed C-919 commercial airliner.
+3-D printed parts are being included in some of the most advanced platforms and systems in the world, including the F-35 fifth-generation fighter.
+In 2013, China’s AVIC Laser showed off what it claimed to be the world’s largest 3-D printed titanium aircraft part used in the J-15 fighter jet as well as China’s domestically developed C-919 commercial airliner.

 In addition, the intersection of 3-D printing and smart and biomaterials will drive shifts not only in manufacturing models, but also in the conceptualization of what types of products and capabilities–platforms with dynamic properties, for example—are possible, offering additional opportunities for companies to be early adopters of manufacturing processes over the long-term that will better position them to meet new requirements.

 Virtual and augmented reality labs are becoming a more common feature of defense manufacturing process and are especially useful in the design and prototype phases of complex defense production programs.
-According to reporting by Jane’s Defense Technology Reporter Annika Torruella, “Virtual creation of prototypes is more cost-effective than physical creation and avoids proof of design failures, while speeding up design and production.”
+According to reporting by Jane’s Defense Technology Reporter Annika Torruella, “Virtual creation of prototypes is more cost-effective than physical creation and avoids proof of design failures while speeding up design and production.”
 Savings can also be reached by using the virtual reality space to isolate mechanical defects and design errors earlier in the program development when it is cheaper and less complicated to make modifications.

 Digital transformation technologies—big data analytics, internet-of-things, cloud computing—are also a key focus area for the global defense industry.
-A 2016 from PricewaterhouseCoopers (PwC) found that 76 percent of aerospace, defense and security companies “expect to have achieved an advanced level of digitization and integration in five years’ time”, the highest level of integration of any of the nine industry sectors engaged in the survey.
+A 2016 report from PricewaterhouseCoopers (PwC) found that 76 percent of aerospace, defense, and security companies “expect to have achieved an advanced level of digitization and integration in five years’ time”, the highest level of integration of any of the nine industry sectors engaged in the survey.

-And while the fact that so many defense companies are examining changes in defense manufacturing processes may indicate that investments in this area could be cancelled out, opportunities for differentiation are abundant.
+And while the fact that so many defense companies are examining changes in defense manufacturing processes may indicate that investments in this area could be canceled out, opportunities for differentiation are abundant.
 Not all companies will be able to successfully incorporate these technologies to the same degree or at the same pace nor will all companies seek to incorporate them in the same way to achieve the same type and level of efficiencies.

 Defense manufacturing promises to be one of the most important, active and intense areas of competition within the industry over the next decade.
 Agile and imaginative companies able to lead and navigate this competition and its iterative disruptions can separate themselves from their competition by reducing cost, speeding up design and production and, over time, producing entirely new types of properties and capabilities to meet ever-evolving end-user demands.